SungJooK/SungJooK.github.io/_pages/Research.md

 Working Papers
 ======
-* Does Robot-Assisted Surgery Improve Healthcare Delivery?
-  * with Jianing Ding and Susan Feng Lu
-  * In preparation for Submission to _Management Science_
-  * Presented at Informs Annual Meeting (2023,2024)
-  * Presented at POMS Annual Conference (2024)

 * Should Digital Platforms Share Data with Governments?
 Evidence from Airbnb
-  * In preparation for Submission to _MIS Quarterly_
+  * Finalizing for submitting to _MIS Quarterly_
   * with Hongchang Wang, Karen Xie, Wei Chen and Zaiyan Wei

 * The Spillover Effect of a Minimum Wage Increase on a Multi-level Marketing Firm and Its “Uncovered” Sales Agents
-  * In preparation for Submission to _Journal of Marketing_
+  * In preparation for submitting to _Journal of Marketing_
   * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
   * Presented at ISMS Marketing Science (2023)

+* Does Robot-Assisted Surgery Improve Healthcare Delivery?
+  * with Jianing Ding and Susan Feng Lu
+  * In preparation for submitting to _Management Science_
+  * Presented at Informs Annual Meeting (2023,2024)
+  * Presented at POMS Annual Conference (2024)

 * Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
-  * In preparation for Submission to _Management Science_
+  * Finalizing for submitting to _Management Science_
   * with Ralph Siebert and Zaiyan Wei
   * Presented at POMS Annual Conference (2022)

 * How the Compensation Plan of a Multilevel Marketing Firm Impacts Sales Agent Effort and Performance: The Role of Boundary Looking
   * with Wreeto Kar, S. Siddarth, and Byungyeon Kim
+  * In preparation for submitting to _Marketing Science_
   * Presented at ISMS Marketing Science (2022)
   * Invited to present at Korea University Brownbag seminar (2021)